 Relationships between the components of species and harvest asynchrony

 Across Chesapeake Bay, we found that harvest compensation was an important driver of harvest asynchrony and the stability of fisheries yields.
 However, the drivers of harvest asynchrony differed geographically.
 In MD (Fig. 5, MD SEM 1), harvest compensation was positively associated with the seasonal harvest ratio (SHR) —or the degree to which species other than striped bass dominated the fishery during closed season.
-This result therefore represents the diversification of harvests during the annual striped bass fishery closure that compensate for the engineered loss of harvestable biomass of this fish (Fig. 6).
-In contrast, there were no relationships between compensation and statistical averaging in the MD community and fishery portfolio, indicating that seasonal compensation among populations of target species was not responsible for enhancing the portfolio effect in this state.
+This result therefore represents the diversification of harvests (at the regional scale) during the annual striped bass fishery closure that compensates for the engineered loss of harvestable biomass of this fish (Fig. 6).
+In contrast, there were no relationships between compensation and statistical averaging in the MD community and fishery portfolio, indicating that seasonal asynchrony among populations of target species was not responsible for enhancing the portfolio effect in this state.
 Ultimately, then, asynchrony in MD fisheries harvests was found to be largely promoted by fisher behaviors occurring in response to management strategies, rather than natural fluctuations among exploited species here.

-During the study period in VA, the total annual biomass of all three dominant species (Atlantic croaker, spot, and striped bass) declined significantly in the lower mainstem of the Bay (Table 1, Fig. 7).
-However, these biomass declines were not equivalent in magnitude: Atlantic croaker saw the largest declines overall (linear trend = -1.22x 105 kg year-1, P < 0.001), followed by spot (-1.91 x 104 kg year-1, P = 0.003) and lastly striped bass (-3.5 x 103 kg year-1, P = 0.04).
+During the study period in VA, the total annual biomass of all three dominant species (Atlantic croaker, spot, and striped bass) declined significantly in the lower mainstem of the Bay (Table S2, Fig. 7).
+However, these biomass declines were not equivalent in magnitude: Atlantic croaker saw the largest declines overall (linear trend = -1.14x 106 kg year-1, P < 0.001), followed by spot (-1.69 x 105 kg year-1, P = 0.002) and lastly striped bass (-3.69 x 104 kg year-1, P = 0.03).
 After the substantial loss of Atlantic croaker biomass, the variabilities of species biomasses became more evenly distributed, thereby increasing the species statistical averaging effect over the study period (Fig. 8a).
-Increases in the species statistical averaging effect due to increased evenness of biomass variabilities among species were then positively associated with species compensation (P < 0.001, Fig. 5, VA SEM 1).
+Increases in the species statistical averaging effect due to increased evenness of biomass variabilities among species were then positively associated with species compensation (P = 0.001, Fig. 5, VA SEM 1).
 In other words, following the steep declines in Atlantic croaker biomass, species population dynamics became more seasonally compensatory and therefore asynchronous (Fig. 8b), albeit with substantially lower biomass overall.